 - you have exceeded the renewal limit for your patron type.

-You may renew items in person, by telephone, or by viewing your "Circulation Record" in SIMON, the library catalog, from the library's home page.
+You may renew items in person, by telephone, or online. by clicking on the "My Account" link in Primo, the library catalog.

 - If renewing in person, please have valid identification ready for the desk assistant.

 - If renewing by telephone, please have the barcode from your library card ready to tell the desk assistant.

 - Return Puget Sound items to the library.
 You may use the book drops which are located at the entrance of the library and at the Circulation desk in the library.

 - Note: All equipment and other Technology Services materials must be returned to the Tech Center on the ground floor of the library.

 - Note: All CES materials must be returned to Career and Employment Services located in Howarth 101.